cjekel/piecewise_linear_fit_py/README.rst

 -  2018/08/11 New function which calculates the predication variance for given array of x locations.
-The predication variance is the squared version of the standard error (not to be confused with the standard errrors of the previous change).New example prediction\_variance.py shows how to use the new funciton.
+The predication variance is the squared version of the standard error (not to be confused with the standard errrors of the previous change).
+New example prediction\_variance.py shows how to use the new funciton.
 -  2018/06/16 New function which calculates the standard error for each of the model parameters (Remember model parameters are stored as